 Active.
 Individualized.
 Evidence-Based.

-My evidence based approach to effective treatment has three key components:
+My evidence based approach to effective treatment has three primary components:

 I can guide you through organizing and understanding your thoughts, memories, and emotions in new ways that help create insight and meaning

-I can teach you new mental and behavioral coping skills that are proven to help
+I can teach you how to use new mental and behavioral coping skills that are proven to help

 I can help you understand how to create new habits based on new skills and insight